 Tension in the form of nodules often presents in areas that require additional muscular support or readiness.
 This can be seen in the example mentioned early with the golfer who likely has more nodules present on their dominant side.

 If we consider the effects of how psychological stress translates into neurological impulses, it’s easier to understand why stress from daily life can also transform into physical tension that has nothing to do with muscular dysfunction or fascia.

 The nerve impulses that go out into the tissues, can tell muscle fibers to contract or to return to a relaxed state.
 They can also report information about the tissues and the environment back to the brain.

-So when an area is pressed, the good feeling touch sends a message to the nerve(s) associated with the muscle pain.
-If the brain interprets the tissue beneath is supported, this often allows the area to lay down its “guard” and “let go.”
+So when an area is pressed, the good-feeling touch sends a message to the nerve(s) associated with the muscle pain.
+If the brain interprets the tissue is supported, this often allows the area to lay down its “guard” and “let go.”

 Outside of any obvious tissue stressors, such as strenuous use of the body as well as not having enough activity, factors such as psychological stress, beliefs about what might be causing pain, depression and anxiety, and sociological factors like economic status must be taken into account.

 How to perform trigger point therapy

-Trigger point therapy often consists of pushing, squeezing, or compressing over an area that feels tight or painful.
+Trigger point therapy often consists of pushing, squeezing, or compressing over an area that feels taut or painful.
 Pressing directly into the muscle tissue through the skin is known as ischemic compression and can sometimes relieve muscle tension and discomfort.

 Even so, they can be helpful for beginners who are getting acquainted with musculoskeletal pain presentations, but these ideas should not be considered definitive or set in stone.